 Clinical trials are experiments or observations in clinical research.
 Such studies are designed to answer specific questions about treatments or interventions.
 Clinical trials generate data on safety and efficacy and aim to ensure the scientific validity and reproducibility of results.

 RDS NE have close links to the Clinical Trials Units in Newcastle and Durham.
 If you are seeking funding for a clinical trial, staff from the RDS will liaise with the appropriate trials unit to organise this support for your application.
 If you require input from the trials unit in the conduct of your study this should be costed into your application; they will advise on specific costs.
 Please see the role of CTUs in preparing your research application video on our resources page.

 Newcastle Clinical Trials Unit

 NCTU is a UK CRC fully registered Clinical Trials Unit (registration number 22) and was established in 2003.
 They have a core team of expert staff who can assist with the design, conduct and analysis of RCTs, and other high quality studies.
 With respect to conduct, NCTU’s focus is on sponsor-level activities, project and data management.
 To this end, they implement systems and procedures to ensure compliance with ethical, regulatory and research governance guidance and legislation.
-Professor Mark Walker is the Acting Director of NCTU and the Unit is one of the Newcastle Biomedicine Clinical Research Platforms.
+Mark Walker is the Acting Director of NCTU and the Unit is one of the Newcastle Biomedicine Clinical Research Platforms.

 For more information please contact email@example.com by email: or by telephone 0191 208 7623.